SQL Database Authorizer

 • PDF

-Article Summary
+Article summary

-PlainID's SQL Database Authorizer is a solution designed to enhance data security and access control within SQL databases.
+PlainID's SQL Database Authorizer, a Data Authorizer is a solution designed to enhance data security and access control within SQL databases.
 When users initiate data queries, the PlainID Database Authorizer intercepts these requests made to SQL databases.
 It evaluates the query with PlainID Policies and enforces access conditions.
 For highly sensitive data, you can establish strict controls at a granular level, allowing users to configure individual rows, columns, and cells.

 This functionality operates in real-time, dynamically modifying SQL queries as they occur.
 Users only gain access to data they are explicitly authorized to view.
 PlainID's Authorizer seamlessly integrates with popular databases like MSSQL and PostgreSQL, providing continuous, context-aware access control.
 Whether you're using .NET, Java Spring Boot, or other technologies, users can ensure secure access management in diverse environments.